Ophichthus alleni

 Ophichthus alleni is an eel in the family Ophichthidae.
 It was described by John E. McCosker in 2010.
 It is a marine, deep water-dwelling eel known from Australia, in the western Pacific Ocean.
 It dwells at a depth range of 115 to 200 m.
 Females can reach a maximum total length of 76 cm.

+Etymology

 The species epithet alleni refers to Gerald R. Allen.